When you have to make a witness statement for court, you can avoid the slip ups.

 Also, it is usually a good idea to group exhibits by categories and make separate exhibits for each category.
-If they are dated, put them in date order within which exhibit.
+If they are dated, put them in date order within each exhibit.

 See also the heading "Exhibits" below for guidance to arrange them.

 If there is one exhibit, it could be introduced with words like:

 There is now produced and shown to me a paginated bundle of relevant documents marked [exhibit reference] which I will refer to in the course of this statement in the format "[exhibit reference] / page number".